Remembrance of Selves Past

 We KNOW they don’t get it – WE don’t even get it!

-So-called “neurotypicals” have NO idea what it’s like to read a journal entry in your own handwriting with no access to the memory of having that train of thought ever in your life, much less working through the issue on paper to a conclusion you find as enlightening as you might find a brand new concept written by another.
-(YES, I do remember writing it as I get into the rereading – but I’m still quite often fascinated to see what I came up with by the end).
+Until they begin to experience it themselves, most so-called “neurotypicals” have NO idea what it’s like to read a journal entry in your own handwriting with no access to the memory of having that train of thought ever in your life — much less working through the issue on paper to a conclusion you find as enlightening as you might find a brand new concept written by another.

 Here’s the Hard Part